 10. Four of the World’s Ten Largest Companies are headquartered in California

-California is the home to four of ten largest companies in the world by market capitalization.
+California is the home to four of the ten largest companies in the world by market capitalization.
 Those 4 companies are Apple Inc. that headquartered in Cupertino, Alphabet Inc. that headquartered in Mountain View, Facebook, Inc. that headquartered in Menlo Park, and Tesla, Inc. that headquartered in Palo Alto.

 There are surely more interesting facts about California that are not mentioned in this article.
 You can share with us here if you have more interesting California facts that’s not discussed in this article.